News Explorer

 • Choose Delete to just delete the credentials from the system's Keychain.

-• Choose Delete and remove mark to delete the credentials from the system's Keychain and to remove the authentication marking from the feed subscription.
+• Choose Delete and remove mark to delete the credentials from the system's Keychain and to remove the authentication marking from the feed.
 This will result in handling the feed as a normal unsecured feed until proven otherwise.

 If a feed doesn't show a 'Credentials' menu item, then the feed is not known as a feed with HTTP authentication.
 Perform a manual sync to let the app detect the need for HTTP authentication for the selected feed.